garygr2002/Rebalance/README.md

 ### Distinguished Key

 The distinguished key begins in column 3, and is up to 24 characters long.
 Its content is constrained to one of the case-insensitive mnemonics in the <b>DistinguishedAccount</b>, <b>DistinguishedInstitution</b>, or <b>DistinguishedPortfolio</b> classes, as discussed above.
-The line type governs the class used for the set of acceptable strings.
+The line type governs the class used for the set of acceptable strings, and case is not important.

 ### Distinguished Foreign